buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ### Making the Schematic

 Before you can make the PCB, you need to first make a schematic which explains how all the components are wired together.
 The first and most important thing you need to pick is the microprocessor for your keyboard.
 The one you choose depends on what stuff you want on your keyboard.
 Small keyboards tend to go with a Teensy 2.0 or ATmega32U4 since there are drop-in QMK firmwares available for them.
 If your keyboard is to be wireless, a popular option is the nRF52840.
-However, since I need to occupy 27 pins on the MCU just for the keyboard itself I'll need an MCU with lots of GPIO, so I have chosen another popular MCU called STM32, specifically the STM32F072C8T.
+However, since I need to occupy 27 pins on the MCU just for the keyboard itself, I'll need an MCU with lots of GPIO, so I have chosen another popular MCU called STM32, specifically the STM32F072C8T.
 You should download the spec sheet of your specific MCU and check how many GPIO pins it provides.
-The STM32 has up to 37 GPIO pins, which is plenty since I'll need those 27 pins for the keyboard matrix, 2 pins for the USB Data, and 1 pin for the LED logic.
+The STM32 has up to 37 GPIO pins, which is plenty since I'll need 27 pins for the keyboard matrix, 2 pins for the USB Data, and 1 pin for the LED logic.
 The STM32F072C8T has 64KiB of flash memory which is enough for the STM32 port of the QMK firmware, but you could go with a STM32F072CBT6 for 128KiB if you intend on having a lot of crazy firmware features.

 To make the schematic and the subsequent PCB, I will be using [KiCAD](https://www.kicad.org/) since it is free, open source, and widely used in the industry (including at my workplace).